-- Amendments to IFRS 2, Share based payments', on clarifying how to account for certain types of share-based payment transactions. - Amendments to IFRS 4, 'Insurance contracts' regarding the implementation of IFRS 9, 'Financial instruments'. - Annual improvements to IFRS Standards 2014-2016.
+- Amendments to IFRS 2, 'Share based payments', on clarifying how to account for certain types of share-based payment transactions. - Amendments to IFRS 4, 'Insurance contracts' regarding the implementation of IFRS 9, 'Financial instruments'. - Annual improvements to IFRS Standards 2014-2016.

-There are no other significant changes to standards effective for annual periods starting on January 1, 2018.
+There are no other significant changes to standards effective for the annual period starting on January 1, 2018.